Adillwma/QuantumHarmonics/README.md

 <img src="Images/output56.png" width=600>

 *The potential for Hydrogen when the value of quantum number $l$ is zero.
 This is effectivly the electrostatic Columb potential.
-The potential for $l=0$ is continuous, going to $ -\infinity $ in its limit, resulting in a spherically symetrical potential*
+The potential for $l=0$ is continuous, going to $ -\infty $ in its limit, resulting in a spherically symetrical potential*
 </div>